Bazel (software): Starlark language

-Bazel is extensible with its custom Starlark programming language.
-Starlark uses a syntax that is a subset of the syntax of the Python programming language.
-However, it doesn't implement many of Python's language features, such as the ability to mutate collections or access the file I/O, in order to avoid extensions that could create side-effects or create build outputs not known to the build system itself.
+Bazel is extensible with the Starlark programming language.
+Starlark is an embedded language whose syntax is a subset of the Python syntax.
+However, it doesn't implement many of Python's language features, such as the ability to access the file I/O, in order to avoid extensions that could create side-effects or create build outputs not known to the build system itself.
 Such side-effects could potentially lead to incorrect analysis of the build dependency graph.